raspberrypi/usbboot/secure-boot-recovery/README.md

 ### Metadata
 Metadata output is enabled by default to stdout.
 Optional argument can be used to specify writing a JSON file to the given directory.
 This can be useful for debug or for storing in a provisioning database.

+If secure-boot is enabled then the `CUSTOMER_KEY_HASH` field will be non-zero.

 Example metadata file contents written to `metadata/SERIAL_NUMBER.json`:
 ```json